 Introduces 3D computer animation and special effects through the use of Maya software.
-Students learn how the graph editor works to control animation, how to apply the principles of motion and emotion to animated scenes, and how to create visual special effects used in animation and live-action entertainment.
+Students learn how to apply the principles of animation to CGI animated scenes, how to create visual special effects used in animation and live-action entertainment.

-MEA 155 BASIC AUDIO PRODUCTION
+MEA 155 INTRODUCTION TO AUDIO PRODUCTION